ibm-cloud-docs/appid/qs-liberty-backend.md

 {:tutorial: data-hd-content-type='tutorial'}

-# Quick start: Liberty for Java backend apps
+# Quick start: Liberty for Java back-end apps
 {: #backend-liberty}
 {: toc-content-type="tutorial"}
 {: toc-completion-time="30m"}

-With {{site.data.keyword.appid_short_notm}}, you can easily protect your API endpoints and ensure the security of your Liberty for Java backend applications.
+With {{site.data.keyword.appid_short_notm}}, you can easily protect your API endpoints and ensure the security of your Liberty for Java back-end applications.
 With this guide, you can quickly get a simple authentication flow up and running in less than 20 minutes.
 {: shortdesc}